Kingwood, Houston: Local government

 The City of Houston provides police, fire and ambulance services.
 The Houston Public Works Department is responsible for the maintenance and construction of roads in Kingwood.
 The City of Houston maintains water services.
 Before the annexation, 13 municipal utility districts (MUD) provided those services.
 After annexation, water and sewer bills increased; most residents had their water bills be double and triple the billed amounts prior to annexation.
 In 2006 Mayor of Houston Bill White said that the city had to cover the debts of the MUDs, so it increased the water and sewer rates.

 Houston City Council District E serves Kingwood.
-Dave Martin currently represents the district."City Council."
-City of Houston.
-Retrieved on November 3, 2008.
+Dave Martin currently represents the district.
 District E contains Kingwood and the Houston portion of Clear Lake City.
 The City of Houston has a liaison who works with the District E representative and the residents of Kingwood.
 In 2006 some Kingwood residents told the Houston Chronicle that the District E representative has too little influence in city council, which had 15 seats during that year, and that the district is, in the words of Renée C. Lee of the Houston Chronicle, territorially "spread too thin."

 METRO operates a single Park and Ride location in Kingwood to provide commuters with an alternative to driving themselves downtown.

 The Kingwood Chamber of Commerce serves local businesses and the community with regular activities such as Kleenwood.

 Around the time of annexation, much of the controversy regarding the annexation centered on the fire and police services.
 Residents believed that they received a higher quality of police and fire services than the City of Houston offered.
 When Kingwood became a part of Houston, residents could no longer legally discharge fireworks in Kingwood due to a City of Houston ban.
 Ordinarily the city government would, post-annexation, allow volunteer fire departments to continue operating under a contract.
 Due to an inability reach an agreement with the Kingwood Volunteer Fire Department, the city as of 1996 planned to immediately establish fire services after annexation.

 The Kingwood community associations control the deed restrictions of the neighborhoods.